 Rental contents insurance

-- Buildings insurance covers the structure of the building, including walls, windows and roof, plus permanent fixtures, such as baths, toilets and fitted kitchens.
+- Buildings insurance covers the structure of the building plus permanent fixtures, such as baths, toilets and fitted kitchens.
 It might also include other buildings, such as sheds and garages.

-Contents insurance covers all the possessions within your home, including appliances, furniture, clothes, jewellery, televisions and tablets.
+- Contents insurance covers all the possessions in your home, including non-built in appliances, furniture, clothes, jewellery, televisions and tablets.

-What is contents insurance for tenants?
+What is home contents insurance for tenants?

 Will my landlord’s insurance cover me?

-A contents policy taken out by a landlord will protect only their possessions, such as the furniture, carpets and curtains.
-It won’t provide any cover for your smart phone, laptop or clothes, so it’s still a good idea to take out your own personal rental insurance to protect your own belongings.
+Some landlords will have contents insurance on the property you rent – but it will usually protect only their possessions, such as the furniture, carpets and curtains.
+It won’t provide any cover for your smart phone, laptop or clothes.
+You should still think about home contents insurance for tenants to protect your own belongings.